 Realistic, customer-specific simulations

-To make the simulations more realistic, they are customised using customer-specific data entered by the administrator, such as the name of the business's CFO, the customer's own logo or information on the office software used in the business.
+To make the simulations more realistic, they are customized using customer-specific data entered by the administrator, such as the name of the CFO, the customer's own logo or information about the software used in the business.

-The library of simulated attacks is continuously updated based on the latest trends among cybercriminals.
-Nimblr's intelligent algorithm prioritises and distributes the simulations with user-specific schedules.
-The simulated attacks are selected based on the user's history; for example, those users who have a history of difficulty identifying fake senders receive more simulations of this type, while other users, such as those who find it difficult to resist clicking on gift card and reward offers, receive more simulations in this category.
-The level of difficulty gradually increases as the user learns to recognise and avoid a particular type of attack.
+The simulated attacks are selected based on the user's history.
+For example, users with a history of difficulty identifying fake senders receive more simulations of this type.
+While other users, such as those who find it difficult to resist clicking gift card and reward offers, receive more simulations in this category.

 Nimblr Instant Learning